scottblechman/flood-safety-simulation/readme.md

 #### Blender
 A free, open source 3D modeling and animation program.
 Available [here](https://www.blender.org/).

+#### Python
+A high-level programming language.
+Used to process elevation data retrieved from NED.
+Available [here](https://www.python.org/).

 ### Creating the Elevation Model
 I began by downloading the 3DEP elevation data for Lubbock from the [National Elevation Dataset](https://viewer.nationalmap.gov/basic/?basemap=b1&category=ned,nedsrc&title=3DEP%20View).
 I was able to view the data by opening it in [QGIS](https://www.qgis.org/en/site/).
 By overlaying the elevation data with open source street maps provided by QGIS, I was able to locate our area of play between Glenna Goodacre, 19th Street, University Avenue, and Flint Avenue.
 I took a screenshot of this area on the heightmap data which produced the following image.
 ![Image of heightmap](./Images/elevation.PNG)